venomboss985/Raspberry-Pi-Introduction/README.md

 # Why did you make this?

-This was primarily designed to be run as an in-person or remote class, which is why some of the information on the slides is a little limited.
+This was primarily designed to be run as an in-person and/or remote class, which is why some of the information on the slides is a little limited.
 It was more of a reminder for myself to remember what to cover and what to elaborate more on.
 If it were any more verbose, you might as well read the documentation or check support threads on the Raspberry Pi forums (or heaven forbid Stack Overflow).
 Having someone work along side you:

 * Makes it much more engaging
 * Makes it easier for the material to actually stick
 * Allows for going in-depth in certain topics
-* Feel safer about doing certain things or running certain commands (like using the Terminal)
+* Feels safer about doing certain things or running certain commands (like using the Terminal)

 Even if you decide not to take the in-person or remote classes, you should still be able to get something out of these slides like a new reference point for troubleshooting or terminal commands.